Choosing your wool to spin, you’ve got a huge number of choices! How do you know what to look for to find the wool that will work the best for you?

 I know that there are a ton of really neat wools out there for you to choose from, but trust me on this one, go with Corriedale at first.

 If for some reason you decide to use a different type of wool, or have something else available for you to spin, be sure to start with wool that has been made into roving.

-Roving or combed top will be the easiest fiber to spin since it requires the least amount of manipulation from you to get a nice yarn, especially if you split the roving into smaller pieces, called slivers, and spin from those.
+Roving or combed top will be the easiest fiber to spin since it requires the least amount of manipulation from you to get a nice yarn.

-If you have a touch of spinning experience, or can’t bear the thought of just spinning one kind of wool, then I’ll show you how to pick an easy to work with wool that will give you a bit of variety yet be beginner friendly.
+If you have a touch of spinning experience, or can’t bear the thought of just spinning one kind of wool, you’ll learn to pick an easy to work with wool that will give you a bit of variety, yet be beginner friendly.

 7 Best Places To Get Handspinning Wool gives you ideas on sourcing wool for your next project!

 What type of spinning are you planning to do?

 What type of spinning are you planning to do?
 By type I mean are you spinning woolen or worsted?

 Generally speaking, woolen spinners can go with finer wools and more of a roving preparation to the wool, whereas worsted spinners will use medium to long wools with a combed top preparation.

 Looking for a great resource on which fiber to pick and how best to use it?
 Consider getting The Fleece And Fiber Sourcebook, filled with wonderful pictures and details on just about any wool you can find.